cicyfan/cs-gy-6613-spring-2020/content/docs/lectures/cnn/cnn-arch/_index.md

 During the lecture we will go through [this](https://arxiv.org/pdf/1605.06431.pdf) paper analysis of the unrolled network to understand the behavior of ResNets that are inherently scalable networks.

-ResNets introduced below - will be the network architectures used to implement object detection.
+ResNets introduced below - are commonly used as feature extractors for object detection.
 They are not the only ones but these networks are the obvious / typical choice today and they can also be used in real time video streaming applications achieving significant throughput e.g. 20 frames per second.

 <iframe width="560" height="315" src="http://kaiminghe.com/icml16tutorial/icml2016_tutorial_deep_residual_networks_kaiminghe.pdf"></iframe>